 - Fresh raspberries

 Make The Cake

-- In a large bowl, sift together the flour, salt and baking powder until combined.
+- In a medium bowl, whisk together the flour, salt, and baking powder.

 Make The Buttercream

 To ensure that the metal bowl of your stand mixer is completely clean, dry, and free of grease, give it a quick wipe out with a halved lemon, then rinse and dry it thoroughly.

 - In the bowl of the stand mixer fitted with the whisk attachment, mix the egg whites and the sugar on low to combine into a sugary slurry.